ChengdaoYang/email_sender/README.md

 # EmailSender Python Module

-send yourself via email the remote machine's public ip address if the ip changed. for people who work on a remote machine without static ip
+send yourself via email the remote machine's public ip address if the ip changed. for people who work on a remote machine without static ip if you are lazy just run ./schedule_python_cron.sh, it will guide you to set up everything.

 ---